 - 1) Metrics to assist evaluation of the waiver's compliance with the statutory requirements in section 1332(b)(1): - a.
 Actual individual market enrollment in the state. - b.
 Actual average individual market premium rate (i.e., total individual market premiums divided by total member months of all enrollees). - c.
-The actual Second Lowest Cost Silver Plan (SLCSP) premium under the waiver and an estimate of the SLCSP premium as it would have been without the waiver, for a representative consumer (e.g., a 21-year old non-smoker) in each rating area. - 2) Changes to the ORP or other program changes as specified in STC 2. - 3) Notification of changes to state law that may impact the waiver as specified in STC 2. - 4) Reporting of: - a.
-Federal pass-through funding spent on reinsurance claim payments to issuers from the ORP and/or operation of the reinsurance program. - b.
-The unspent balance of federal pass-through funding for the reporting year, if applicable. - 5) The amount of state funding from issuer assessments available to fully fund the ORP for the reporting year. - 6) A description of any incentives for providers, enrollees, and plan issuers to continue managing health care cost and claims for individuals eligible for reinsurance. - 7) A report on the reconciliation (if any) of reinsurance payments that are duplicative of reimbursement through the HHS-operated risk adjustment program high-cost risk pooling mechanism.
-The report should include the ORP reinsurance payment (before reconciliation) for high-cost claims to issuers who also receive payment through the HHS risk adjustment program under the high-cost risk pooling mechanism, the risk adjustment amount paid by HHS for those claims, and the reinsurance true-up amount applied.
+The actual Second Lowest Cost Silver Plan (SLCSP) premium under the waiver and an estimate of the SLCSP premium as it would have been without the waiver, for a representative consumer (e.g., a 21-year old non-smoker) in each rating area. - 2) Changes to the New Jersey Health Insurance Premium Security Plan including the funding level the program will be operating at for the next plan year, or other program changes as specified in STC 2. - 3) Notification of changes to state law that may impact the waiver as specified in STC 2. - 4) Reporting of: - a.
+Federal pass-through funding spent on reinsurance claim payments to issuers from the New Jersey Health Insurance Premium Security Plan and/or operation of the reinsurance program. - b.
+The unspent balance of federal pass-through funding for the reporting year, if applicable. - 5) The amount of state funding from general revenue funds and assessments available to fully fund the New Jersey Health Insurance Premium Security Plan for the reporting year. - 6) A description of any incentives for providers, enrollees, and plan issuers to continue managing health care cost and claims for individuals eligible for reinsurance. - 7) A report on the reconciliation (if any) of reinsurance payments that are duplicative of reimbursement through the HHS-operated risk adjustment program high-cost risk pooling mechanism.
+The report should include the New Jersey Health Insurance Premium Security Plan reinsurance payment (before reconciliation) for high-cost claims to issuers who also receive payment through the HHS risk adjustment program under the high-cost risk pooling mechanism, the risk adjustment amount paid by HHS for those claims, and the reinsurance true-up amount applied.

-Payment Schedule: The state will inform the Departments of the ORP payment schedule by January 1, 2018.
+Payment Schedule: The state will inform the Departments of the New Jersey Health Insurance Premium Security Plan payment schedule by January 1, 2019.

-Quarterly Reports: Under 31 CFR 33.120(b) and 45 CFR 155.1320(b), the state must conduct periodic reviews related to the implementation of the waiver.
-The state will submit a report to the Departments on the operation of the ORP, including the plan for processing claims, by February 28, 2018.
-Thereafter, the state must report on the operation of the waiver quarterly, no later than 60 days following the end of each calendar quarter.
+Quarterly and Other Reports: Under 31 CFR §33.120(b), 45 CFR §155.1320(b), and 45 CFR §155.1324(a), the state must conduct periodic reviews related to the implementation of the waiver.
+The state will submit a report to the Departments on the operation of the New Jersey Health Insurance Premium Security Plan, including the plan for processing claims, by February 28, 2019.
+Thereafter, the state must report on the operation of the waiver quarterly, including, but not limited to reports of any ongoing operational challenges and plans for and results of associated corrective actions, no later than 60 days following the end of each calendar quarter.
+The state can submit their annual report in lieu of their fourth quarter report.